 If you arrive at a time when the express bus is not available, you need to take bus number 4 from the railway to Brasov city centre (at the Livada Postei station).
 From Livada Postei you need bus number 20 which takes you to Poiana Brasov.
 One ride with bus 4 costs £0.50 per person and one ride with bus 20 costs £1.
 Please remember to buy your ticket from a RATB kiosk as you can not buy it from the driver.
 If you plan on travelling during Saturday, Sunday or bank holidays, buy tickets in advance as the kiosks will be closed.
 Once on the bus, don't forget to stamp/validate your ticket.

 Another option is to take a dedicated coach from Bucharest to Brasov.
 This takes just under 4 hours and it costs £2 per person.
 However, the coach will stop in Brasov City Centre where you will need to take a local bus to Poiana Brasov (see above).

 When to visit Poiana Brasov?

 Poiana Brasov is the most popular ski resort in Romania, which means it gets pretty busy.
 Romanians love spending Christmas and the New Years Eve in the mountains, so if crowds are not your thing, perhaps it's best to avoid visiting during the winter holidays.
-Make sure you book your accommodation several months in advance to take advantage of low prices.
-If you do decide to spend the winter holidays in Poiana Brasov, make sure to take note of opening and closing times for local shops as most tend to be closed for 2-3 days during Christmas and for the New Years Eve.
+Make sure you book your accommodation for several months in advance to take advantage of low prices.
+If you do decide to spend the winter holidays in Poiana Brasov, make sure to take note of the opening and closing times for local shops as most tend to be closed for 2-3 days during Christmas and for the New Years Eve.